vic/ok_jose/README.md

 # Ok Jose

-A tiny library to pipe functions that return `{:ok, _}` or `{:error, _}` without having you to mess with matching everywhere.
+A tiny library for piping function return values on a given pattern like the erlang idiom `{:ok, _}` and `{:error, _}` tuples.

+You can also define your own pattern-matched pipes besides `ok` and `error`.

 ## Motivation

 A lot of erlang libraries follow the convention of returning `{:ok, _}` and
-`{:error, _}` tuples to denote success/failure.
+`{:error, _}` tuples to denote success or failure.

-I just wanted an easy way to pipe functions in a *happy path*, that is, a pipe that expects `{:ok, _}` to be returned at each point.
-If an non-ok thing is found at any point it breaks the rest of the chain execution and it's returned as result.
+This library is my try at having a beautiful syntax for a *happy pipe*, that is, a pipe that expects `{:ok, _}` tuples to be returned by each piped function.
+If any piped function returns a non matched value, the remaining functions expecting an `{:ok, _}` value wont get executed.

 So, for example, the following code